NishantSushmakar/tpcds-official-kit-citus/README.md

 2. Install Citus locally on the machine by following section 3.6 Citus Cluster Setup in the report.

-3. Generate the Data, using this command in terminal (in tools directory too):
+3. Generate the Data, using this command in terminal (Ensure that your present working directory is tools):

   		./dsdgen -scale 1 -dir ../Data/1GB -verbose y -terminate n